-- 1,190 new cases are reported today - The number of positive cases is now 115,566 - 47 newly reported deaths have been announced today of people who have tested positive within the last 28 days (43 yesterday) - 56 people were in intensive care yesterday with recently confirmed Covid-19 4 fewer than yesterday - 1025 people were in hospital yesterday with recently confirmed Covid-19 20 fewer than yesterday - The number of deaths under this daily measurement is now 4,373 (4,326 yesterday) As at 20 December 2020, a total of 6,298 deaths have been registered in Scotland where Covid-19 was mentioned on the death certificate, according to statistics published by National Records of Scotland (NRS) on Wednesday This figure is calculated on a wider definition of deaths relating to Covid-19 than the daily figure reported by The Scottish Government.
-203 of these deaths were registered last week.
+- 1,314 new cases are reported today (1,190 yesterday) - 203 cases reported in Lothian, 334 in Greater Glasgow and Clyde and 234 in Lanarkshire - 27,872 new tests for Covid-19 reported results and 5.3% were positive - The number of positive cases is now 116,870 (115,566 yesterday) - 43 newly reported deaths have been announced today of people who have tested positive within the last 28 days (47 yesterday) - 56 people were in intensive care yesterday with recently confirmed Covid-19 (56 yesterday) - 1,008 people were in hospital yesterday with recently confirmed Covid-19 20 (1,025 yesterday) - The number of deaths under this daily measurement is now 4,416

+As at 20 December 2020, a total of 6,298 deaths have been registered in Scotland where Covid-19 was mentioned on the death certificate, according to statistics published by National Records of Scotland (NRS) on Wednesday This figure is calculated on a wider definition of deaths relating to Covid-19 than the daily figure reported by The Scottish

+Government.

+203 of those deaths were registered last week.

 You can also see the latest numbers laid out visually on the Travelling Tabby website here.
-It is updated at 3pm daily. [su_spoiler class="my-custom-spoiler" title="Christmas bubbles what you need to know"]Christmas bubbles: what you need to know The safest way to celebrate Christmas this year is with your own household in your own home - and as far as possible, to keep any interaction with other households to a minimum.
+It is updated at 3pm daily.

+[su\spoiler class="my-custom-spoiler" title="Christmas bubbles what you need to know"]Christmas bubbles: what you need to know

+The safest way to celebrate Christmas this year is with your own household in your own home - and as far as possible, to keep any interaction with other households to a minimum.
 This is by far the safest way to spend this Christmas and keep your loved ones safe.

 Christmas bubbles can be formed on the 25th December to help reduce loneliness and isolation.
 You can meet with your bubble in a home, outdoors or in a place of worship.

 You do not have to form a bubble if you do not want to - the safest way to spend Christmas is to stay in your own household, in your own home and your own local area.

 If you do decide to form a bubble, this updated guidance asks you to:

 minimise the number of people in a Christmas bubble.
 8 people from 3 households (plus children under 12 years of age from the three households) is the legal maximum.
 One of the households can be an extended household.
 But our recommendation is that a gathering of no more than 2 households would be better - the smaller the bubble, the better and safer it will be stay outside as much as possible.
 We strongly recommend that you should stay outdoors as much as possible and that, if you have to meet indoors, you should minimise the time you spend inside minimise the distance you travel.
 The law allows you to travel within Scotland - but not to or from outside Scotland - to form a Christmas bubble.
-You must travel to form a bubble and return home on Christmas day You should not go to a pub, restaurant, café or entertainment venue, for example a cinema or theatre, with your bubble.
+You must travel to form a bubble and return home on Christmas day

+You should not go to a pub, restaurant, café or entertainment venue, for example a cinema or theatre, with your bubble.

 If you don't form a bubble you must follow the rules in the local authority area you live in.